Quarterly update for July to September 2024

 New Zealand fur seals are the most common seals in New Zealand and their population is growing.
 They are classified as ‘Not Threatened’ by the Department of Conservation, and there is evidence of northward expansion of the distribution of breeding colonies.
 The increase in captures is not considered to pose a threat to the New Zealand fur seal population on a national scale.

-There were 137 reported captures of New Zealand fur seals this quarter compared to the 45 reported in the previous quarter.
-This increase has particularly been seen in FMA5 on the south coast of the South Island and reflects seasonal fishing effort in the squid fishery.
+There were 247 reported captures of New Zealand fur seals this quarter compared to the 137 reported in the previous quarter.
+This increase has particularly been seen in the hoki trawl fishery, which is at its peak over this quarter.

-Having cameras in place in the surface longline and southern bluefin tuna fisheries has likely contributed to increased reporting of captures.
+Having cameras in place in the surface longline fisheries and on inshore trawlers has likely contributed to increased reporting of captures.

 Fisheries New Zealand will continue to monitor fishing’s effect on fur seals and has an active research project to analyse the risk to these animals from different commercial fisheries.
 This information will be used to assess possible mitigation techniques.